-5 | Are there any noteworthy proposals for reform in your state?
+5 Are there any noteworthy proposals for reform in your state?

 Alabama has a statute permitting employees to keep firearms in their cars on company property, under certain conditions.
 Specifically, an employee with a proper permit can store a weapon in a locked vehicle, and employers may not retaliate against employees who do so.
 With regards to privacy, Alabama follows the federal wiretapping statute-which stipulates that you only need the consent of one party to a conversation to record it.
+Under the Data Breach Notification Act, Ala.
+Code 8-38-1, et seq., employers who acquire or use sensitive personally identifying information (PII) have obligations to implement and maintain reasonable security measures to protect sensitive PII against a breach and notification obligations if a breach occurs.
 Alabama has an immigration statute, only some of which survived judicial scrutiny.